FlagrantGarden/site/content/games/factions/supplements/picaresque/refereeing.md

 ## XP

-After every Picaresque, award each Adventurer all of the VP they earned during play as XP and 1XP for surviving.
+After every Picaresque, award each Adventurer the VP they earned during play as XP and 1XP for surviving.
 Any VP earned as a group are split amongst the contributing Adventurers.